 Whether you own an Instant Pot or you’re researching while looking to buy one, there’s so much about them that you may not know!
 These revamped pressure cookers are taking over the modern kitchen, and for good reason – it can cook your food ridiculously fast, and replace many other kitchen gadgets you’ve been using all these years.
 It’s called a 7-in-one, and that’s because it’s capable of so many different cooking methods all in one gadget.
 While kitchen cupboard real estate is high value in homes these days, this one is worth the sacrifice.
-So yes, we know that the Instant Pot can do a lot of things, but there’s tips and tricks that will help you optimize your success with it.
+So yes, we know that the Instant Pot can do a lot of things, but there are tips and tricks that will help you optimize your success with it.
 Hopefully, by the end of this list, you’ll either be convinced to buy one or discover new ways to use the one you have!

 It might seem confusing that the cook time is not always accurate, but it doesn’t need to be.
 Allow me to explain.
 When a recipe calls for “8 minutes on high pressure” for example, those 8 minutes are not accounting for the amount of time it takes for the Instant Pot to generate the pressure before it cooks.

 When you set your Instant Pot, expect to wait several minutes before the timer begins.
 This is key when you’re trying to time out all your dishes perfectly.
 Account for those pressure-building minutes, and you’re going to be a well-timed cooking machine!